Annex II: The Normative Dimension

 As a Global Standard:

-- Redefine social and political systems based on principles that transcend the crises of materialistic frameworks.
+• Redefine social and political systems on principles that transcend the crises of traditional material systems.

 Conclusion

-Existential rights are the backbone of the normative dimension in the Complementary Project.
-They reflect the cosmic wisdom designed to harmonize humans with the universe.
-By establishing these rights as a comprehensive normative framework, the Complementary Project offers a new vision for developing social, political, and economic systems that achieve justice, sustainability, and human dignity.
+Existential rights form the backbone of the normative dimension in the Complementarian Project.
+They are a manifestation of cosmic wisdom aimed at achieving harmony between humanity and the universe.
+By establishing these rights as a comprehensive normative framework, the Complementarian Project provides a fresh vision for developing social, political, and economic systems that ensure justice, sustainability, and human dignity.